Westchester County offers these tips for a safe, but fun-filled, Halloween.

 Costumes

-• Tie hats and scarves securely to prevent them from slipping over eyes and obstructing vision.
+- Tie hats and scarves securely to prevent them from slipping over the eyes and obstructing vision.

 Trick-or-Treating

-• Children should carry change or cell phone to call home.
+- Children should carry change or a cell phone to call home.
 Instruct them in the proper use of 911.

 Treats

-• The only candy or snacks that should be kept are those which have been commercially packaged and those which have not been opened in any way.
+- The only candy or snacks that should be kept are those that have been commercially packaged and those that have not been opened in any way.